vui-agency/jovo-starter-web-standalone/README.md

 ### Client

-> Take a look at the Vue deployment docs [here](https://cli.vuejs.org/guide/deployment).
+> Take a look at the React deployment docs [here](https://create-react-app.dev/docs/deployment).

 To integrate Jovo Web Standalone into your existing project, you can use the npm script `build` inside of the `client/` directory.
-This will produce a bundle in a dedicated `dist/` directory, containing the whole Vue.js client with minified HTML, CSS and JavaScript, ready for dynamic integration into any website.
+This will produce a bundle in a dedicated `build/` directory, containing the whole React client with minified HTML, CSS and JavaScript, ready for dynamic integration into any website.

 ### App